muadibbm/Textures/README.md

 Textures
 ========
-Contains all textures, sprites and etc for games, mostly original.
+Contains all textures, sprites and etc for games and other visual applications.
-If you use any, please do refrence.
+If you use any, please do reference.
+Some are from internet and thus are copy righted.